lighthouse-labs/gitbook-node-chat-tutorial/content/part2/express.md

 In our case, we're building a web server, more specifically a _chat 'server'_.
 So we need to listen for incoming HTTP requests and then send down the HTML, CSS and JS that we wrote earlier for our _chat 'client'_.

-While Node comes with basic HTTP handling support, a very (probably the most) popular 3rd party library (called "modules" in the Node community) named 'Express'.
+While Node comes with basic HTTP handling support, a very (probably the most) popular 3rd party library (called "modules" in the Node community) named 'Express' is used by most developers writing web servers in Node.
+We shall use it too!

 ## DYK!!